HannaGreentree/war-paws-europe/README.md

 ## Project Purpose and Rationale

 The purpose of WPE is immediately evident to new users: it provides **adoption guidance, resource lists, and safety reminders** to reduce confusion, improve safety, and help animals in crisis.
 The platform addresses multiple related audiences (adopters, Ukrainians fleeing with pets, shelters/rescues, animal protection organisations) by offering clear navigation and actionable information.
+This project is a reminder that war has not ended and animals require urgent help.

 ---